workflow-intelligence-nexus/win.sls/README.md

 - Examples of models for sequelize library
 - Examples of services for working with AWS resources
 - Simple CircleCI configuration
+- Iconik Security Workflow
+- Iconik Authorizers
+- Example of use Iconik Authorizer

 ## iconik Resources